 Materials and Tools:

-Participants should bring their own hand tools where possible.
-Also bring pens, pencils, a notebook and a camera.
+Participants should bring their own hand tools including a saw frame, files, a planishing hammer, a steel block (at least 120x120x36mm).
+Also bring pens, pencils, a notebook, a hand towel and a camera.

 ABN: 15 211 513 464.
 CRICOS Number: 00026A.
 Phone: +61 2 9351 2222.